Buying A Second Home With A VA Loan

 Because the VA covers the lower amount of the two equations, she would have to come up with a $24,407.25 down payment under the policies of most lenders.

 Loan limits don’t have any impact on a VA loan for someone who’s just trying to buy one house from meet VA policy standpoint.
 However, lenders can set their own policies and most have some special requirements if the loan amounts get high enough.
-Rocket Mortgage will do VA jumbo loans up to $1.5 million, but in order to not have a down payment, you have to have a median FICO® Score of at least 740.
+Rocket Mortgage will do VA jumbo loans up to $1.5 million without a down payment if you have a median FICO® Score of at least 640.
+You can get a VA jumbo loan as high as $2 million with a 10% down payment or equity amount.

 Restoring Your Entitlement